sarveshy200/Weather-App/README.md

 # Weather App with API Integration (HTML, CSS, JavaScript)

-This Weather App is a simple web application that allows users to fetch and display weather information for different locations using an external API.
+The Weather App is a simple web application that allows users to search for weather information for different cities using an external API.
 It provides real-time weather data, such as temperature, humidity, wind speed, and weather conditions, for any city specified by the user.
 First Page
 <img width="960" alt="Screenshot 2023-08-02 164313" src="https://github.com/sarveshy200/Weather-App/assets/105293807/caaecafd-a213-44eb-83a6-b76f109e746b">
 Second Page